JBL Bar 500 MK2 Soundbar

 based on 5 reviews

-EQ customization is available through the app or controls, but one reviewer criticizes the lack of saved presets and unsaved EQ behavior.
+EQ customization was useful through bass/treble controls and app features, but one reviewer criticized the lack of saved presets.

 based on 3 reviews